Learn the pros and cons of fresh and frozen veggies with this science-based answer to the common question: are frozen vegetables healthy?

 You can cook frozen veggies many different ways.
 Most will come with instructions on how to prepare them.

-Once cooked, frozen veggies can be added to pasta dishes (you can even cook them with your pasta!), stir fries, eggs, pizzas, and more.
+Or, and this is my favorite technique, you can roast frozen veggies straight from the freezer.
+Check out my post on Roasted Frozen Brussels Sprouts or Roasted Frozen Broccoli for more info.
+Once cooked, frozen veggies can be added to pasta dishes (you can even cook them with your pasta like in my Lentil Pasta Primavera!), stir fries, eggs, pizzas, and more.

 Overall, eating a variety of veggies, both fresh and frozen, will provide you with the nutrients you need!